Equivariant eta forms and equivariant differential $K$-theory: Equivariant higher spectral flow and equivariant eta form

-which is just the usual \textbf{equivariant reduced eta invariant} \cite{MR2200374}.
-So Theorem \ref{d176} and \ref{d188} naturally degenerate to the case of equivariant reduced eta invariants and the higher spectral flow degenerates to the canonical spectral flow.
-Even for this case, our results are not found in the literatures. \end{rem}
+which is just the usual \textbf{equivariant reduced eta invariant} in \cite{Do78}.
+So Theorem \ref{d188} naturally degenerates to the case of equivariant reduced eta invariants and the equivariant higher spectral flow degenerates to the canonical equivariant spectral flow \cite{F05}. \end{rem}